romandek/Mono-tasking-Tabs/README.md

 __Does this take into account the incognito windows?__

-No. The extension does not count the incognito windows?
+No. The extension does not count the incognito windows.

 __Does this take into account `*chrome://*`, `*file:///*` and other none `*http://*` URLs?__

-This extension only works on tabs with URLs that match the following patterns: `https://*/*`, `http://*/*`.
+No. All URIs ar treated as equal.